On my farm

 Equipment does not need to touch the line to be dangerous as electricity can jump or arc over in a high voltage system.
 Treat every wire as live, and be careful when transporting or using equipment on your farm.
 It can be easy to misjudge the height of lines and catch irrigation equipment, forklifts or other high loads on overhead power lines.

 - Working off trucks - Park away from overhead lines and work as much as possible away from the lines and poles.
 Keep clear of power lines when working on the upper levels of stock trucks or on high loads.
 Don’t load or unload metal irrigation pipes close to power lines.

 - Moving equipment around lines - When moving tall machinery, choose the route where power lines are high enough to give adequate clearance.
 Always have lifting equipment in a lowered position before moving it under lines.
 Make sure you know where power lines are when moving vehicles with raised apparatus such as irrigation systems, grain augers, ladders, drills and dump truck beds.

-If you do need to work within four metres of overhead power lines, apply for a safety disconnection before working so we can ensure electricity won’t ‘jump’ to you and your equipment.
+If you do need to work within four metres of overhead power lines, apply for a safety disconnection or a close approach permit before working so we can ensure electricity won’t ‘jump’ to you and your equipment.

 Service Line Maintenance

 If you own a farm or rural property, it’s likely you will own some of the electrical equipment delivering power to your property.
 These electrical assets are your responsibility to maintain, and it’s important to ensure they are always in a safe condition.
 Keeping equipment well maintained also reduces the risk of damage during extreme weather events.